 About Crestview School of Inquiry

 Crestview School of Inquiry implements the project-based learning (PBL) framework that encourages all learners to take ownership of their learning by building skills necessary for collaboration, communication, creativity, critical thinking, and problem solving.
-Students master the core standards through authentic, real-world problems, which provide for deep learning opportunities.
+Students master the core standards through authentic, real work problems, which provide for deep learning opportunities.

 8355 Franklin Ave